facebook/flow/website/en/docs/types/arrays.md

 readonlyArray[0].x = 42; // OK
 ```

+If you use `$ReadOnlyArray` instead of `Array` for arrays that are never mutated,
-For mutable arrays of generic types that are set to arrays of specific types there's the
+you can prevent Flow from raising spurious errors.
+For mutable arrays of generic
+types that are set to arrays of specific types there's the possibility of adding
-possibility of adding values to it that don't match the type of the specifically-typed array.
+values to it that don't match the type of the specifically-typed array.
-Take for instance, the following scenario:
+Take, for instance, the following scenario:

 ```js
 // @flow